-These bacon boats are a low carber’s dream come true!
-They are just waiting to be loaded with delicious toppings!
+These bacon boats are a low carber's dream come true!
+They are just waiting to be loaded with delicious toppings – perfect for an appetizer or snack!

 The idea for these bacon boats was a result of needing more bacon in my life (well, who doesn't?) and a particular baking pan begging to be used.
 I bought this Wilton Delectovals pan for making my Cloud Bread Hot Dog Buns, and I haven't been able to use it for anything else.
 I think the pan is supposed to be used for making Twinkies – which aren't exactly low carb!